Manassas DUI Lawyer

 - The device was not properly calibrated

-- If the suspect was administered a blood test, which is preferred if he or she is being treated for injuries from an accident, the blood was mishandled (and possibly contaminated), which makes it inadmissible.
+- If the defendant was administered a blood test, which is preferred if they were treated for injuries from an accident, the blood was mishandled or contaminated

-- The officer did not actually have reasonable articulable suspicion to pull over the vehicle or lacked probable cause to arrest the accused.
+- The officer did not have reasonable suspicion to pull over the vehicle or lacked probable cause to arrest the accused

-The following are some factors that determine the degree of the penalty.
+There are numerous factors that determine the degree of the penalty.
 They include:

 - The number of previous convictions and the timing of those prior convictions

-- Whether there were any minors in the vehicle when the suspect was arrested.
+- Whether there were any minors in the vehicle when the driver was arrested